b0wter/Torpedo/README.md

 * `cook.token` and
 * `my_zipped_secret.token`

 These files are simple text files that contain an arbitrary number of lines.
-Each of these lines is interpreted as token.
+Each of these lines is interpreted as a token.
 A file might look like this:

 ```